-4.1 Flush door shutters shall be of the following two grades:

-- a) BWP (Boiling Water Proof) Grade Flush door shutters may be used in both humid and dry locations. - b) MR (Moisture Resistance) Grade Flush door shutters may be used in dry locations only.

-4.2 Each of the grade specified in 4.1 shall be further classified into two types that is decorative type and non-decorative type for different core construction as given in Table 1.
+- 4.1 Flush door shutters shall be classified in two grades as follows: - a) BWP (Boiling Water Proof) Grade Such flush door shutters recommended for use at humid and dry locations. - b) MR (Moisture Resistance) Grade Such flush door shutters recommended for use at dry locations only. - 4.2 Each of the grades specified in 4.1 shall be further classified into two types that is decorative type and non-decorative type for different core construction as given in Table 1.

-Table 1 Nature of Construction of Wooden Flush Door Shutters(Cellular, Hollow and Tubular Core Type)
+Table 1 Nature of Construction of Wooden Flush Door Shutters (Solid Core Type)